 Fuel Storage

-Firewood for wood-burning fireplaces needs to be stored in racks.
+Firewood for wood fireplaces needs to be stored in racks.
 You must be careful when storing firewood since it needs to be ventilated.
 Ventilation is important to allow the moisture to evaporate from the firewood to make it burn better.
 You also need to protect it from rainwater and mold growth.

 Fireplace’s Safety

 Gas fireplaces are much safer than wood-burning fireplaces because they don’t produce embers.
 Embers can fly out of the wood-burning fireplace, damage furniture, or even hurt someone.
+They can even hide in grey and dead ashes, but the embers are still alive there.

 Efficiency

 That is why wood-burning fireplaces have an efficiency rating of merely 15%.
+That’s an enormous loss of energy!

 Compared to that, gas fireplaces have a 75% to 99% efficiency rating depending upon the type of appliance used.